Sup2point0/integrity/faq.md

 # FAQ
 <!-- #SQUARK live!
 | dest = info/faq
-| capt = Fervently Anticipated Questions
+| capt = Frequently Asked Questions
 | desc = Frequently asked questions about Integrity
 | index = info
 -->

-Yes, I’m painfully aware the site’s broken on most versions of Safari.
-I’m still trying to figure out what change broke it TvT

 ### What’s *Integrity* for?
 It’s a home for all the [maths questions](questions/) I’ve created, [guides](guides/) I’ve written, and various other mathematical adventures.
 You can find out more in [Synopsis](synopsis.md).